paralax/SeldomMonster/README.md

 ### localhacker

-ues a bunch of OSX tools to discover and hack devices on the local network
+ues a bunch of OSX tools to discover and hack devices on the local network, "nmap" is the only third-party dependency.

 # TODO